debbdeb/drugsideeffect/drugsideeffect/drugsideeffect/paper.md

 This lexicon captures emotional escalation or perceived severity.

-Visualization Framework
+# Visualization Framework

 The visualization layer integrates lexicon outputs into interpretable analytics.
+An example of the visualizations that can be generated using this Python package is presented in Figure 2.

 Sentiment Distribution
 Using TextBlob polarity scoring (Loria 2018):